Biden Focuses on the Pandemic, While Trump Stirs

 On Monday, Biden said that “more people may die” from COVID-19 if Trump and his team do not begin sharing information and data with his team.
 Biden added, “If we have to wait until January 20 to start the planning, it puts us behind, over a month and a half.”

 Ron Klain, Biden’s newly named White House chief of staff, told CNBC that Biden’s coronavirus task force couldn’t consult with officials within the current administration until the General Services Administration (GSA) approves the result of the presidential election.

 This information comes as some GOP officials, like Republican Senators James Lankford and Mitt Romney, have suggested that Joe Biden is the president-elect.
-This disagreement within the Republican Party is continuing with Senator Rick Scott of Florida, and some key officials in the Trump administration claiming, however inaccurately, that it is still too early to decide the victor of the election.
+This disagreement within the Republican Party is continuing with Senator Rick Scott of Florida, and some key officials in the Trump administration claimed, however inaccurately, that it is still too early to decide the victor of the election.

 National Security Advisor Robert O’Brien hinted earlier this week that his department would cooperate with Biden’s team shortly.
 He said on a live stream, “If the Biden-Harris ticket is determined to be the winner — and, obviously, things look that way now — we’ll have a very professional transition with the National Security Council, no doubt about it.”

 Last week, Secretary of State Mike Pompeo said “there will be a smooth transition to a second Trump administration.”
 White House Press Secretary Kayleigh McEnamy has repeatedly stressed similar sentiments.
 President Trump and his legal team have lost dozens of post-election court cases in key battleground states in trying to overturn the results of the election.